-I had passed him and his drama 20 minutes earlier on my way to the Cavern before leaving there and heading home.
+I had passed him and his drama 20 minutes earlier on my way up to the Cavern before leaving there and heading home.

 Upon my return, this big, bald, foul-mouthed, steroid receptacle was surrounded by 12 bouncers who became weary of his antics and went for the takedown just as I passed by.
 I thought it a fitting and metaphorical conclusion to International BeatleWeek, a loud, aggressive, drunken, obnoxious affair with any good music taking a back seat to all of the chaos and unpleasantries.

-I headed to McDonald’s to drown my sorrows in a quarter pounder avoiding three puddles of vomit as I went.
+I headed to McDonald’s to drown my sorrows with a quarter pounder avoiding three puddles of vomit as I went.
 There was a legless greeter at the door flashing his naked stumps, hoping to encourage contributions from the drunks arriving by the droves.
-By the time I made it to the order screens I had lost my appetite.
+By the time I made it to the order screens I had completely lost my appetite.
 You can’t even grab a burger at night without some bizarre or unpleasant encounter.

 Equilibrium restored, a couple strolls unmolested past the Grapes on Mathew Street.

 THAT’S ENOUGH OF THAT – It seems that the dog and pony show that I experienced can be attributed predominantly to International BeatleWeek.
-The return to relative normalcy on the day after lends credence to that theory.
+The return to relative normalcy on the following day lends credence to that theory.
 My return in a week will allow me to further test my hypothesis in the hopes that Liverpool is not beyond saving from the absurdity and outrage of the past six days.
 No doubt, Liverpool has provided copious material for the blog and I’m happy about that.